 One of the first types of penetration tests (pen tests as it's often abbreviated) we perform is the external penetration test.
 An external pen test is a security assessment of all of the systems which are directly reachable via the internet, these are called 'perimeter systems'.
 By being the most accessible systems in your network, it makes sense that because they're the most out-in-the-open, they're also the most easily and regularly attacked.

 The aim is to find ways to gain access and compromise your external systems and services, gain access to sensitive information, and discover methods an attacker could use to attack your clients.
 External pentesting is to replicate the perspective of an attacker with no prior information or knowledge of your systems and or networks.

 Internal Penetration Testing

-Conversely, internal pentesting is from the perspective of someone who has already gained a foothold in your network or is even physically in the building.
-This sort of pentesting shines a light on the sort of damage that a disgruntled employee could do, who wishes to access areas of the business outside of their normal level of clearance.
+Conversely, internal pen testing is from the perspective of someone who has already gained a foothold in your computer system or is even physically in the building.
+This sort of pen testing shines a light on the sort of damage that a disgruntled employee could do, who wishes to access areas of the business outside of their normal level of clearance.

 Alternatively, they could start in your cloud infrastructure depending on the scope of the testing and whether it's applicable.